0todd0000/cr1d/README.md

 Please consider citing:

 Pataky TC, Yamagata M, Ichihashi N, Duarte M (in review).
-Adjustment to: "CI2 for creating and comparing confidence-intervals for time-series bivariate plots" Gait & Posture.
+Correction to ``CI2 for creating and comparing confidence-intervals for time-series bivariate plots'', with clarifications of confidence vs. prediction regions and 0D vs. 1D analyses.
+Gait & Posture.

-<mark>Note</mark>: **ci1d** does not support ellipsoid or hyperellipsoids calculations for multivariate data, they are not implemented in this package because they cannot be readily visualized.
+<mark>Note</mark>: **cr1d** does not support ellipsoid or hyperellipsoids calculations for multivariate data, they are not implemented in this package because they cannot be readily visualized.